remybach/jQuery.superLabels/README.md

 Below I'll list any bugs that I'm aware of and will try to get around to fixing as soon as I can.

-* Auto filling of form fields that is performed by some browsers causes a visual bug.
+* Auto filling of form fields that is performed by some browsers (other than Chrome) causes a visual bug.
 Currently the label stays visible and positioned on top of the field while the field has a value.
-I've submitted a bug report for Chrome [here](https://code.google.com/p/chromium/issues/detail?id=135307), and have found a bug report for Firefox [here](https://bugzilla.mozilla.org/show_bug.cgi?id=184761).
+I've found a bug report for Firefox [here](https://bugzilla.mozilla.org/show_bug.cgi?id=184761).

 #### License